If a bank is receiving all your money, you ought to put your dollars where it matters. Why not a place that makes you feel good about your choice?

 Okay, now you know what you're looking for in a bank or credit union, so what's stopping you from making the move from an impersonal, faraway megabank to the kind of financial institution that you want to support?
 While your community bank or credit union will never have that killer crème brulée that rocks your world, you will see the value in where you choose to place your financial resources in the same way you see value in the restaurants and shops and farmers markets and community fairs and fundraisers that make your town the place you love to live.

 Celebrate and savor your hard work.
 Recognize when the people who hold onto your money for you are making choices that align with your own.
-You're proud of your money.
+Be proud of your money.
 Keep it someplace that matters to you.